var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-18009101-1']); _gaq.push(['_trackPageview']);

 Whitney Parker, account director

 Whitney graduated from St. Lawrence University with a Bachelor of Arts degree in English Writing and a Minor in Educational Studies.
-She also served as a Captain of the Division I St. Lawrence University’s Women’s Ice Hockey Team that competed in two consecutive NCAA Frozen Four National Tournaments.
-Whitney also contributes her time to coaching ice hockey to children in the local Boston area.
+She also served as a Captain of the St. Lawrence University’s Division I Women’s Ice Hockey Team that competed in two consecutive NCAA Frozen Four National Tournaments.
+Whitney also contributes her time to playing hockey and softball, and coaches ice hockey to children in the local Boston area.

 Amy Peterson, vice president